scacela/oci-full-stack/README.md

 3. Sign into OCI.
 4. Click the hamburger icon.
 5. Hover over <b>Resource Manager</b> from the dropdown menu, and click <b>Stacks</b>.
-<b>List Scope</b>, Select the Compartment where you wish to create the stack.
+6. Under <b>List Scope</b>, Select the Compartment where you wish to create the stack.
 7. Click <b>Create Stack</b>.
 8. On the <b>Stack Information</b> page, under <b>Stack Configuration</b>, browse for and select the this project folder from your local machine.
 9. Click <b>Next</b>.